-The Folkestone School for Girls is an 11-18 selective girls’ grammar school and the only selective school for girls in the town of Folkestone and the district of Shepway.
+The Folkestone School for Girls is an 11-18 selective girls’ grammar school and the only selective school for girls in the district of Folkestone and Hythe.
 The main principle of admission to The Folkestone School for Girls is to maintain the character of a selective, single sex school.
 We promote excellence and expect girls to exhibit a strong work ethic and commitment to academic study.

 Only students who attain the required standard in the prescribed arrangements for selection by reference to ability and aptitude will be eligible to be considered for admission to the school.

 Requests for admission to Year 7 outside of the normal age group, should be made to the Principal, as early as possible, to allow the school and admissions authority sufficient time to make a decision before the closing date.